GewelsJI/MVLT/README.md

       author={Ji, Ge-Peng and Zhuge, Mingchen and Gao, Dehong and Fan, Deng-Ping and Sakaridis, Christos and Van Gool, Luc}, journal={Machine Intelligence Research},
       year={2022}
     }

+Here are two concurrent works from Alibaba ICBU Team.

+    @inproceedings{zhuge2021kaleido,
+      title={Kaleido-bert: Vision-language pre-training on fashion domain},
+      author={Zhuge, Mingchen and Gao, Dehong and Fan, Deng-Ping and Jin, Linbo and Chen, Ben and Zhou, Haoming and Qiu, Minghui and Shao, Ling}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={12647--12657},
+      year={2021}
+    }

+    @inproceedings{10.1145/3397271.3401430,
+      author = {Gao, Dehong and Jin, Linbo and Chen, Ben and Qiu, Minghui and Li, Peng and Wei, Yi and Hu, Yi and Wang, Hao}, title = {FashionBERT: Text and Image Matching with Adaptive Loss for Cross-Modal Retrieval}, year = {2020},
+      publisher = {Association for Computing Machinery},
+      booktitle = {Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages = {2251–2260},
+      numpages = {10},
+      location = {Virtual Event, China},
+      series = {SIGIR '20}
+    }

 # Acknowlegement